 Early recovery attempts by GO Searcher did not prove very successful.
 It took 4 missions for the ship to manage to return anything to land.
 During the 4th attempt (SES-10) the ship recovered 2 sizeable chunks of fairing debris but nothing more, suggesting a failure with the parafoil or rapid destruction once the fairing was floating on the ocean surface.

-In October 2017 a new ship named Mr. Steven arrived at Port Canaveral.
-Mr. Steven was the ship that would ultimately be fitted with a net and attempt to catch the payload fairings.
+In October 2017 a new ship named GO Ms. Tree (Previously Mr. Steven) arrived at Port Canaveral.
+Ms. Tree was the ship that would ultimately be fitted with a net and attempt to catch the payload fairings.
 Before any modifications started, the ship was sent out during the KoreaSat-5A mission to perform GO Searcher's role of observing the fairing's descent and then recover from the water.
 The ship returned to Port Canaveral with a largely intact fairing half - the first major success of the program.
-Shortly after this success, SpaceX moved Mr. Steven to the West Coast of the United States to develop the catching system closer to their Hawthorne headquarters.
+Shortly after this success, SpaceX moved Ms. Tree to the West Coast of the United States to develop the catching system closer to their Hawthorne headquarters.

 Fairing Recovery Attempts